good-loop/doc/pages/jobs/product-ux-lead.md

-# Job Spec: Software Product / UX Designer for a Better World (Full-Time, Part-Time, or Freelance/Agency)
+# Job Spec: Product Lead / UX Designer (Full-Time, Part-Time, or Freelance)

 > Want to make a better world?
 We're hiring a software product designer to lead work on products that raise money for charity and empower internet users.